flag South Africa South Africa: Tax System

 Tax Rate For Foreign Companies

 South African resident companies are taxed on worldwide income, while non-resident companies are taxed on locally-sourced income only, as well as on capital gains arising from the disposal of immovable property and assets of a permanent establishment in the country.
+The general rule is that taxes paid on income earned abroad can be offset as a credit against the tax owed in South Africa.

 Capital Gains Taxation